microsoftarchive/Learn-LTI/USER_GUIDE.md

 - Create a Lesson Plan
 - Customize Lesson Plans with modules
 - Review your Lesson Plan for content and students
-- Publish your Lesson Plan so that students can view it and do it
+- Publish your Lesson Plan so that students can view it and complete the learning

 ### If you have issues with this guide or with our tool please:
 - Email us here: *email here* **or**
-- raise a GitHub Issue
+- Raise a GitHub Issue via the reporting link [here.](https://help.github.com/github/managing-your-work-on-github/creating-an-issue)
-   - Link to how to do that [here](https://help.github.com/github/managing-your-work-on-github/creating-an-issue)

-> We here at Microsoft hope you love using our tool!
+> The team at Microsoft hope you love using the LTI tool!
 Thank you for teaching our future!
 ## How to
 ### Create a Lesson Plan
 From your Institution's LMS
    1. Add an external tool to Azure
    2. Now that you're in Edna, locate the General Tab under Configurations
       ![General](https://github.com/DavisTJoseph/Learn-LTI-Documentation/blob/master/images/Configuration.General.png)
-      - **Description**: Include a brief overview of the lesson plan and key learning objectives for your students.
+      - **Description**: Include a brief overview of the lesson plan and key learning objectives for your students
       - **Deadline**: Use the calender to enter when you expect students to have completed the lesson plan
       - **Add Link**: Include links to external sites and sources of information that you believe will help the students to gain more from the lesson plan.
       - Click the **Add** button and you will be redirected to the Tutorial tab under Configurations.